rickywei/blog/docs/network/transportLayer.md

 #### Slow Start

-1. Slow start happens when connection established and packet loss
+1. Slow start happens when connection established or packet loss
-2. Slow start happens after exchange of SYN cwnd(Congestion Winodow)=IW(Initial Winodw=SMSS
+2. Slow start happens after exchange of SYN and cwnd(Congestion Winodow) = IW(Initial Winodw) = SMSS
 3. If no loss packet，$W=2\times W_{pre}$
 4. Delay ACK is adopted after slow start since it decrease speed up ration
-5. TCP's send speed is $W/RTT$.
-CWND will be decreased to half of previus value when W is too big, this time point is ssthresh(slow start threshold)
+5. TCP's send speed is $W/RTT$. cwnd will be decreased to half of previus value when W is too big, this time point is ssthresh(slow start threshold)

 #### Congestion Avoidance